-The Edge Ecosystem
+The Edge Computing Ecosystem

 The Edge Management and Orchestration Ecosystem consists of a diverse set of tools and solutions which all have their strengths and weaknesses.
 In a growing market, it might be hard sometimes to navigate your way to the solution that fits best for purpose and solves your business’ problem.
 On this page, we look at a few of the most common solutions for container management at the edge and sort out how they compare to the Avassa Edge Platform.